 \para{Extensions to Broader Contexts.}

 \softpara{Multiple Trees or Level-based Structures.} The above adaptive execution strategy can also be applied to multiple concurrently executing swapping trees or level-based swapping structures.
-In the case of level-based swapping structures solution for batched requests, one approach is to first decompose into multiple disjoint swapping trees.
+In the case of a level-based swapping-structure solution for batched requests, one approach is to first decompose the problem into multiple swapping trees.
 Each tree is then executed independently using the adaptive single-path mechanism described above.

 \softpara{Purification-Augmented Plans.} Beyond adaptive swapping strategies, our protocol stack is also designed to accommodate real-time purification decisions.
 The key enabler here is the \get, which maintains global metadata on fidelity, age, and usage.
-Without such a shared state, purification decisions would be purely local and risk wasting resources; with the \get, they become globally informed and adaptive, enabling nodes to determine at runtime whether purification will improve overall generation rate and fidelity, or whether EPs should be used directly for swapping.
+Without such a shared state, purification decisions would be purely local and risk wasting resources; with the \get, they become globally informed and adaptive, enabling nodes to determine at runtime whether purification will improve overall rate and fidelity, or whether EPs should be used directly for swapping.
 Designing effective strategies that exploit this capability remains an open direction for future research.

 \softpara{Proactive Strategy for Discarding Decohered EPs.} To mitigate the impact of decoherence, the Swapping Layer proactively discards EPs that are unlikely to contribute to high-fidelity outcomes.
 Instead of waiting until the final target EP fails, the system evaluates \emph{intermediate} EPs during execution and discards those that are too aged to be useful.
 This avoids wasting fresh EPs in swaps with degraded ones, improving both efficiency and fidelity.
 Concretely, each EP is assigned an age cutoff proportional to its expected regeneration latency: $ T_{\mathrm{cutoff}}(v) = 2 \cdot L_{\mathrm{expected}}(v), $ where $v$ is the node in the swapping tree representing the EP, and $L_{\mathrm{expected}}(v)$ is its expected generation latency, computed recursively during plan construction via Eq.~\ref{eqn:EP_swaplatency}.

-Intuitively, EPs near the leaves of a swapping tree are cheaper to regenerate and more numerous, so they are subject to stricter age cutoffs.
-EPs closer to the root are more costly and therefore granted greater leniency.
-This depth-aware policy ensures that resources are not consumed by low-value swaps while preserving progress toward long-range entanglement.
-We formalize this using an age cutoff at depth $d$:

-where $L_{\mathrm{target}}$ is twice the expected latency to generate the target EP at the root, and $f(d) \in (0,1)$ is a global depth-dependent scaling factor applied uniformly across all trees.
-See Figure~\ref{fig:swap_flow}.

-\para{Summary.} By executing offline plans adaptively, guided by the \get and lightweight local policies, the Swapping Layer balances fidelity, latency, and resource efficiency, thereby bridging planned structures with real-time stochastic dynamics.
-In doing so, the Swapping Layer provides the crucial runtime flexibility that complements the DE-Layer’s offline planning.